← Blog

 The other problem is batching.
 Standard LLM serving (vLLM’s continuous batching, TensorRT-LLM’s static batching) groups requests together to maximize GPU utilization.
 This is the right design for email summarization.
 For voice, batching is the enemy.
 Every millisecond your request sits in a queue waiting for other requests is a millisecond of the user’s patience burned.

 We run Llama 3.1 8B via Triton with a dedicated serving configuration optimized for single-request latency over aggregate throughput.
 The memory footprint is ~18GB of VRAM, leaving headroom to serve concurrent voice sessions without model contention.
-Our measured TTFT on this stack is 96ms.

 Stage 3: Text-to-Speech (Ada: 117ms | Blackwell target: 70ms)